 We have reviewed tax positions under GAAP guidance that clarify the relevant criteria and approach for the recognition and measurement of uncertain tax positions.
 The guidance prescribes a recognition threshold and measurement attribute for the financial statement recognition of a tax position taken, or expected to be taken, in a tax return.
 A tax position may only be recognized in the consolidated financial statements if it is more likely than not that the tax position will be sustained upon examination.
-We had no material uncertain tax positions as of December 31, 2018.
+We had no material uncertain tax positions as of December 31, 2019.

-The preparation of our various tax returns requires the use of estimates for federal and state income tax purposes.
 These estimates may be subjected to review by the respective taxing authorities.
 A revision to an estimate may result in an assessment of additional taxes, penalties and interest.
 At this time, a range in which our estimates may change is not expected to be material.
 We will account for interest and penalties relating to uncertain tax provisions in the current period's results of operations, if necessary.
-We have tax years 2014 through 2017 remaining subject to examination by various federal and state tax jurisdictions.
+We have tax years 2014 through 2018 remaining subject to examination by various federal and state tax jurisdictions.